murderbaer/color_slider/README.md

-# Project Title
+# Color Slider

-A WebApp which lets you save color in the RGB format on a Database
+A WebApp which lets you save color in the RGB format on a Database.

 ## Description